Field Dispatches · Sovereign Media · Creator Ownership

 The Coming Storm: Deep Fakes & Misinformation

 You need to brace yourself for a fact: Disinformation, misinformation, and regurgitated opinions are going to accelerate.
-What comes through your news feed will become increasingly deceiving.
-Deep Fake technology is better than it has ever been.

 There are precautions you can take.
 I have compiled resources on Deep Fakes and truth-seeking that are largely free.
 You cannot afford to be passive.
 Don't just assume because your eyeballs saw it that it is true.